← All posts

 exec claude "$@"

-This is the allowlist.
-Edit it to match what your agent needs access to.
+Edit this to match what your agent needs access to.

 acl allowed_sites dstdomain .anthropic.com